MicrosoftDocs/customer-insights/ci-docs/data/segment-builder-aspects.md

 1. Choose the [relationship path](relationships.md) between tables that applies to a rule.
 The relationship path determines which attributes can be used in a condition.

-1. View the [number of members in the segment](#segment-member-count-preview) based on the rule or combination of rules.

 1. Manage rules and subrules.
 Change the position of a rule or delete it.

 1. Add conditions and build the right level of nesting using subrules.